Columbia Falls, Montana: Government

 The government system of Columbia Falls consists of a City Council with six councilmen and a mayor, elected to four-year terms.

 In June 2020, Columbia Falls voters elected to implement a 3% resort tax on all luxury items and services within city limits, more than 50% of the tax revenue is slated to go toward public safety funding.

 Education

 Schools in Columbia Falls School District Six include Columbia Falls High School, Columbia Falls Junior High School, Glacier Gateway Elementary School, and Ruder Elementary School.
-School District Six has a approximately 2,400 students.
+School District Six has an approximately 2,400 students.
 In 2019 voters approved a $37 million school bond which will fund a new Glacier Gateway Elementary School, a 25,000 square foot addition to the Ruder Elementary School, a security upgrade for the Junior High School and new multi-use sports fields.

 Columbia Falls High School's mascot is the Wildcats.

 The area is served by the ImagineIF library, which also has branches in Bigfork, Kalispell, and Marion.